-- Modelling bad behaviours as a way of knowing which strategies we need to avoid or to change.
+- Modelling destructive behaviours is a way of knowing which strategies we need to avoid or change that behaviour.

 - Using modelling to understand or know someone better.
 The more we’re aware of the way our clients think, the easier it is to develop rapport.

 There is a truism: if you want to find out something, simply ask and watch.
-Then add the steps, test and improve, and you’re on the way to become a good modeller.
+Then add the steps, test and improve, and you’re on the way to becoming a good modeller.

 1. Simply Ask

 Sometimes we make life unnecessarily difficult.
 If you want to know how to do something, find some people who are good at that thing and ask them what they do.

 The test is: Can we make it work for us?

 If that doesn’t work, then move on to the approaches below.

 This uses the meta-model and strategy elicitation questions to identify the modality (sensory) sequence that leads to a result.
 In asking these questions, choice points become apparent, leading to surprisingly easy change.

 The best way to become good at this is through the continual practice of meta-model and strategy elicitation questions.
 It really is about practice, practice, practice.